whyboris/homepage/content/reading.md

 - Blink
 - The Tipping Point
 - Home: A Short History of Private Life

-- Moral Tribes
+## Psychology

-- The Precipice
+- The Person and the Situation

-## Psychology:

 - Thinking, Fast and Slow
 - Strangers to Ourselves
 - Stumbling on Happiness